woldner/VisualLinter/README.md

   └── test.js
 ```

-When you open or save `source.js` `VisualLinter` will use the `.eslintrc` file at the root of the project as its configuration.
+When you open or save `source.js` `VisualLinter` will use the `.eslintrc` file at the root of the project as its config.

 When you open or save `test.js` `VisualLinter` will use the `.eslintrc` file in the `tests/` directory.

-If you have a personal configuration file in your home directory (`~/.eslintrc`), it will only be used if the checkbox `'Use personal ESLint config instead of local'` is checked under `Tools > Options >  VisualLinter`.
+If you have a personal config file in your home directory (`~/.eslintrc`), it will only be used if the checkbox `'Use personal ESLint config instead of local'` is checked under `Tools > Options >  VisualLinter`.

-If there are multiple configuration files in the same directory, `VisualLinter` will only use one.
+If there are multiple config files in the same directory, `VisualLinter` will only use one.
 The priority order is:

 1. .eslintrc.js
 2. .eslintrc.yaml